brooklynrail/brooklynrail-platform/content/events/2022/06/defamiliarizations-in-chinese-visual-culture-and-aesthetics-pt-ii.md

 ---
 title: Defamiliarizations in Chinese Visual Culture and Aesthetics pt.
 II
 deck: Featuring Cui Fei and Paul Gladston
-summary: Artist Cui Fei joins Rail contributor Paul Gladston for a conversation.
-  We conclude with a poetry reading from Yibing Huang.
+summary: "Artist Cui Fei joins Rail contributor Paul Gladston for a conversation.
+We conclude with a poetry reading from Mai Mang 麦芒(Yibing Huang). "
 people:
   - person: paul-gladston
   - person: cui-fei